unity-sds/unity-sps/README.md

    * Deploying and undeploying a science algorithm via the "/processes" endpoint
    * Executing and monitoring a job execution via the "/jobs" endpoint
    * Retrieving a job output via the "/results" endpoint
+* Scientific data processing workflows are encoded via the CWL ("Common Worflow Language") standard
 * The U-SPS includes an API to manage the computing resources of the cluster (such as scaling up and down the number of computing nodes)
 * Internally, the U-SPS is composed of a system of interacting applications packaged as Docker containers and deployed into a Kubernetes cluster via a set of Terraform scripts.
 *  The U-SPS supports multiple possible implementations.
 The two currently available are based on HySDS (Hybrid Science Data System) and Apache Airflow
 <!-- ☝️ Replace with a bullet-point list of your features ☝️ -->